KevinShindel/MachineLearning/BlueCourses/Deep Learning Essentials/CP 4 - Convolutional neural networks.md

 - see notebook: 'dle_cnn_interpretability.ipynb'

 ### Transfer learning
-- A common misconception is that without huge amounths of data, you can't create effective deep learning models
+- A common misconception is that without huge amounts of data, you can't create effective deep learning models
 - Transfer learning is the process of taking pre-trained model and fine-tuning it on your dataset.
 - - Idea is that pre-trained model will act as feature extractor: you remove the last layer of the network and replace it with your own classifier and only retrain those weights while keeping the rest of the network weights fixed